Proto-Indo-European nominals: Case endings

 †The dative, instrumental and ablative plural endings probably contained a bʰ but are of uncertain structure otherwise.
 They might also have been of post-PIE date.

 §For athematic nouns, an endingless locative is reconstructed in addition to the ordinary locative singular in -i.
 In contrast to the other weak cases, it typically has full or lengthened grade of the stem.

 An alternative reconstruction is found in Beekes (1995).
 This reconstruction does not give separate tables for the thematic and athematic endings, assuming that they were originally the same and only differentiated in daughter languages.

 Athematic accent/ablaut classes

 There is a general consensus as to which nominal accent-ablaut patterns must be reconstructed for Proto-Indo-European.
 Given that the foundations for the system were laid by a group of scholars (Schindler, Eichner, Rix, and Hoffmann) during the 1964 Erlanger Kolloquium, which discussed the works of Pedersen and Kuiper on nominal accent-ablaut patterns in PIE, the system is sometimes referred to as the Erlangen model.

 Early PIE

-Early PIE nouns had complex patterns of ablation according to which the root, the stem and the ending all showed ablaut variations.
+Early PIE nouns had complex patterns of ablaut according to which the root, the stem and the ending all showed ablaut variations.
 Polysyllabic athematic nominals (type R+S+E) exhibit four characteristic patterns, which include accent and ablaut alternations throughout the paradigm between the root, the stem and the ending.